56006966/ProjectGutenbergLibrary/README.md

    - The book is currently bulk-loading one single file, looking to separate by chapter or page number
 3. Display the text file
    - Present the book in e-reader format with multiple views
+4. The home screen will show "Shelves" that reflect the website homepage:
+   - Recent Releases
+   - Most Popular
+   - My Library (locally saved books)
 4. Create a floating navigation menu that, when clicked on, displays the About, Frequently Downloaded, Main Categories, Reading Lists, and Search Options tabs.
    - The About section of the navigation menu has a sub menu with: Contact Us, History & Philosophy, Kindles & eReaders, Help Pages, Offline Catalogs, and Donate.
    - Donate and PayPal buttons will launch a browser to these designated websites.